-Some of the Board's responsibilities are delegated to the Chairman's Committee, the Audit Committee, the Compensation Committee, and the Corporate Responsibility Committee.
+Some of the Board's responsibilities are delegated to the Chairman's & Governance Committee, the Audit Committee, the Compensation Committee, the Corporate Responsibility Committee or the Nomination Committee; the latter was constituted in July 2013.
 The Board Committees meet on a regular basis.
 Their members are provided with the materials necessary to fulfill their duties and responsibilities, and to submit full reports to the Board.